riyazwalikar/ibreak.software/content/post/using-sql-injection-to-perform-ssrf-xspa-attacks.md

 ### Limited SSRF using master..xp_dirtree (and other file stored procedures)

-The most common method to make a network call you will come across using MSSQL is the usage of the Stored Procedure `xp_dirtree`, which weirdly is undocumented by Microsoft, which caused it to be <a href="https://www.baronsoftware.com/Blog/sql-stored-procedures-get-folder-files/" target="_blank">documented by other folks on the Internet</a>.
-This method has been used in <a href="https://www.notsosecure.com/oob-exploitation-cheatsheet/" target="_blank"> multiple examples</a> of <a href="https://gracefulsecurity.com/sql-injection-out-of-band-exploitation/" target="_blank">Out of Band Data exfiltration</a> posts on the Internet.
+The most common method to make a network call you will come across using MSSQL is the usage of the Stored Procedure `xp_dirtree`, which weirdly is undocumented by Microsoft, which caused it to be <a href="https://www.baronsoftware.com/Blog/sql-stored-procedures-get-folder-files/" target="_blank" rel="noopener noreferrer">documented by other folks on the Internet</a>.
+This method has been used in <a href="https://www.notsosecure.com/oob-exploitation-cheatsheet/" target="_blank" rel="noopener noreferrer"> multiple examples</a> of <a href="https://gracefulsecurity.com/sql-injection-out-of-band-exploitation/" target="_blank" rel="noopener noreferrer">Out of Band Data exfiltration</a> posts on the Internet.

 Essentially,